 Traditional and modern perspectives on practice

-The Yogic Journey in three key ideas: subtlety, inclusivity and interdependence
+The yogic spiral of awakening: subtlety, inclusivity and interdependence

 Nervous system theory and applied neuroplasticity